Getting your Trinity Audio player ready... |

 The Math Section of the SAT

-Now that we see the structure of the SAT math sections, let’s look at an SAT math breakdown of topics and question types.
+Now that we see the basic structure of the SAT math section, let’s look at the breakdown of topics and question types.

 What Math Does the SAT Cover?

-The good news about the math tested on the SAT is that you are already learning many of these topics right now in your high school math classes.
-So, as you advance through SAT math, many topics may seem familiar to you.
+The good news about the math topics on the SAT is that you are learning many of them right now in your high school math classes.
+Thus, as you move through SAT math, many topics, and even some of the advanced math topics, may seem familiar to you.

-Regarding the topics tested, let’s first look at how the folks at College Board define the four main categories of SAT math that you will see on the exam.
-Keep in mind that there have not been any new SAT math topics added in a number of years, and even with the rollout of the digital SAT, additional math topics are not likely to be added.
+Regarding the topics tested, let’s first look at how the folks at the College Board define the 4 main categories of SAT math that you will see on the exam.
+Notably, there have not been any new SAT math topics added for a number of years.

 The 4 main categories of SAT math: